ArchanaAllishe/bioinformatics-analysis-workflows/README.md

 ### Computing Environment

-The workflow can be run on a local Linux workstation or, when available, on an institutional HPC system.
+The workflow can be run on a local Linux workstation or, when available, on an institutional High Performance Computing (HPC) system.
 An HPC cluster is typically accessed remotely from a macOS, Windows, or Linux workstation using SSH.
 Analysis files and jobs are prepared on the login node, while computational work is submitted to compute nodes through a scheduler such as SLURM.